brambleshadow4/tsssf-online/README.md

 	npm run tsc

 npm run buildPacks will install any card packs stored in the packs directory, generating the image thumbnails as well as overwritting cards.ts and packOrder.ts.
-Since these files are generated, any future changes to them can be ignored with the following:

-	git update-index --assume-unchanged ./views/lobby/packOrder.ts
-	git update-index --assume-unchanged ./server/cards.ts
+Hence, the need to build twice.

 ### Running the server ###